Service Delivery Policy

 Referral for Services

-Here at St Giles, we are committed to ensuring that participants and their families experience an uncomplicated referral and intake process that is thorough and transparent, and addresses their individual circumstances, needs and preferences.
+Here at St Giles, we are committed to ensuring that clients and their families experience an uncomplicated referral and intake process that is thorough and transparent, and addresses their individual circumstances, needs and preferences.

 Upon receiving a referral, the information is assessed to determine the scope of services required to meet the identified needs, and whether we are able to assist.
-If we are not in a position to accept the referral, participants and families will be notified and informed of the reasons why.
+If we are not in a position to accept the referral, clients and families will be notified and informed of the reasons why.

 We endeavour to respond to and acknowledge referrals within ten business days.